STommydx/2020S-COMP4111/README.md

 5. Click clone!
 6. Open the project
 7. Wait for a little bit.
 IDEA should import the gradle project automatically. ;)

+Of course, you can clone the project via command line if you wish so.

 ### Running the server